 Story: Ideas of Māori origins

 Are Māori descendants of the Greeks and Egyptians?
 Were they one of the Lost Tribes of Israel – or was India their homeland?
 And did they arrive in one great fleet of canoes?
-From their earliest encounters with Māori, European scholars were fascinated by the origins of New Zealand’s inhabitants.
+From their earliest encounters with Māori, European scholars were fascinated by the origins of New Zealand’s inhabitants and came up with many theories – most of which were fantastical or fallacious.
 More recently, scientific research has revealed compelling evidence of a Polynesian origin for Māori.

 Full story by K. R. Howe

-Main image: 19th-century depiction of the arrival of Māori
+Main image: Charles Goldie and Louis J. Steele’s fictional imagining of the arrival of Māori in New Zealand, 1898

 The Short Story